RAID 1 – Mirrored Set.

 2. Mirror breaks and try to boot from single drive.
 Operating system still does not boot due to mirror meta data.

-3. Upon a rebuild the wrong drive is pointed to on the rebuild.
+3. Upon a rebuild the wrong drive is pointed to.

 Standard block size is 64K, 128K